frePPLe/frepple/doc/model-reference/items.rst

 This addon app provides some basic metrics that allow easy filtering and sorting for items that have constrained open sales orders.

+The window over which these metrics are computed is configurable with the parameter metrics.demand_window.
+Only demands with a due date within this period after the current date are included in the calculation.

 ======================= ================= ===========================================================
 Field                   Type              Description
 ======================= ================= ===========================================================
 latedemandcount         Integer           The number of open sales orders of this item that
                                           is planned to be delivered late. latedemandquantity      Number            Total quantity of open sales orders of this item that is planned to be delivered late. latedemandvalue         Number            Total value of open sales orders of this item that is planned to be delivered late. unplanneddemandcount    Integer           The number of unplanned open sales orders of this item. unplanneddemandquantity Number            Total quantity of unplanned open sales orders of this item. unplanneddemandvalue    Number            Total value of unplanned open sales orders of this item.
 ======================= ================= ===========================================================